thephez/docs-core/docs/reference/p2p-network-data-messages.md

 *Added in protocol version 70209 of Dash Core as described by BIP152*

 The [`getblocktxn` message](../reference/p2p-network-data-messages.md#getblocktxn) requests a [`blocktxn` message](../reference/p2p-network-data-messages.md#blocktxn) for any transactions that it has not seen after a compact block is received.
 It is defined as a message containing a serialized `BlockTransactionsRequest` message.
-Upon receipt of a properly-formatted [`getblocktxn` message](../reference/p2p-network-data-messages.md#getblocktxn), <<glossary:nodes>> which recently provided the sender of such a message with a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock) for the block hash identified in this message must respond with either an appropriate [`blocktxn` message](../reference/p2p-network-data-messages.md#blocktxn), or a full block message.
+Upon receipt of a properly-formatted [`getblocktxn` message](../reference/p2p-network-data-messages.md#getblocktxn), [nodes](../resources/glossary.md#node) which recently provided the sender of such a message with a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock) for the block hash identified in this message must respond with either an appropriate [`blocktxn` message](../reference/p2p-network-data-messages.md#blocktxn), or a full block message.

 A [`blocktxn` message](../reference/p2p-network-data-messages.md#blocktxn) response must contain exactly and only each transaction which is present in the appropriate block at the index specified in the [`getblocktxn` message](../reference/p2p-network-data-messages.md#getblocktxn) indexes list, in the order requested.